SimMarkt/MCTS_Q/README.md

 Additional revenue sources include heat, oxygen, and European Emission Allowances (EUA).
 Since BS1 and BS2 bind CO₂ in methane, they can generate revenue by selling EUAs through the European Emissions Trading System (EU-ETS).
 The primary operational costs of the process include electricity and water, with electricity being purchased from the German Day-ahead spot market.

 **MCTS_Q** integrates historical electricity market data from `data/spot_market_data/`, sourced from SMARD [4].
-The original research and RL training in [1] also utilized historical market data for gas and EUA from MONTEL [5].
+The original research and Reinforcement Learning (RL) training in [1] also utilized historical market data for gas and EUA from MONTEL [5].
 However, due to licensing restrictions, the present repository only includes synthesized datasets that replicate the statistical properties and non-linear characteristics of the original data.

 The **MCTS_Q** framework models the complete PtG process, including PEM electrolysis, chemical methanation, and energy market data, within the **PtGEnv** environment (*Gymnasium* framework).
 For an overview of the project's directories and files, refer to the [Project Structure](#project-structure) section.